SanielX/Microscenes/README.md

 Minimum tested unity version: 2020.2.5f1

+**None of example nodes are presented in this package.
+Those rely on internal codebase and can not be easily ported.
+You will have to make your own node library**

 All graphs are stored in scene, not as scriptable objects so nodes can contain references to scene objects without any limitations.

 ![](Git/Example.png)